ADumbDoor/Swim-Mill-Revamped/README.md

 ## What you need to know to succeed

 Please read at a *MINIMUM* the following pages.
 You don't need to be meticulous about your reading, but at a minimum read the information that seems important, and be familiar with the pages.
 Then, answer the following questions.
-This is not graded, but knowing the answers to these questions will help you immensely when you actually start to code this assignment:
+These questions are not graded, but knowing the answers to them will help you immensely when you actually start to code this assignment:
 1. [shared memory](https://man7.org/linux/man-pages/man7/shm_overview.7.html) (and its related pages, at least the first three in the description.
 You may either use the POSIX shared memory implementation, or the [System V](https://man7.org/linux/man-pages/man2/shmget.2.html) implementation.
 If you choose to use the System V implementation, please read the pages linked in the [SEE ALSO](https://man7.org/linux/man-pages/man2/shmget.2.html#SEE_ALSO) section of [shmget](https://man7.org/linux/man-pages/man2/shmget.2.html).)

 2. [fork()](https://man7.org/linux/man-pages/man2/fork.2.html)